H11Maitree/SGVisit/_posts/2023-06-07-Chin-Chin-Eating-House-with-former-CityUs.markdown

 ![]({{ site.baseurl }}/assets/img/contents/chinchin/IMG_8753.jpg)
 ### [Dr. YANG Guomin](https://faculty.smu.edu.sg/profile/yang-guomin-6571)
-Dr. Guomin traced his academic journey from City University of Hong Kong to SMU, sharing personal anecdotes and images along the way.
+Dr. Guomin embarked on his academic journey at the City University of Hong Kong for his Bachelor's studies, later earning his Ph.D. from the same institution.
+Upon completing his doctorate, he served as a researcher at the prestigious National University of Singapore (NUS).
+His pursuit of academia then led him to Australia, where he held a Lecturer position at the University of Wollongong.
+Eventually, his journey brought him back to Singapore, where he currently teaches at SMU.

 ![]({{ site.baseurl }}/assets/img/contents/chinchin/IMG_8755.jpg)
+During our meeting, Dr. Guomin shared personal anecdotes and images from his storied journey.
 A standout memory featured a group photo with the first Chief Executive of Hong Kong, Tung Chee-hwa, during a hike in the New Territories.
-Dr. Guomin's motto for us CityU tech students: "Work Hard, Have Fun, and Be Nice."
+Dr. Guomin left us, CityU tech students, with the inspiring motto: "Work Hard, Have Fun, and Be Nice."

 ![]({{ site.baseurl }}/assets/img/contents/chinchin/MAT00262.jpg)
 ### [Dr. HE Shengfeng](https://faculty.smu.edu.sg/profile/he-shengfeng-7261)